systematic-magic/AgingPubMed/workflow.rst

 ..
 Note::

-	VIP, Priority and COVID papers should be prioritized and treated with the same urgency.
+	VIP, Priority and COVID papers should be prioritized.

 Basic Workflow